Education

 This course focuses on school functions, strategies, and support that encourage the highest level of student learning and academic achievement, with an emphasis on literacy practices and achievement across subjects.
 These school functions, strategies, and support include improving instruction through support of teachers, curriculum development, staff development based on current research and best practices, professional learning communities, evaluation of teachers, and action research.

-EDUC-570 : Intro to Teaching, Learning
+EDUC-570: Intro to Teaching, Learning

 Credits 6

-EDUC-571 : Extending & Refining Knowledge of Teaching & Learning
+EDUC-571: Extending & Refining Knowledge of Teaching & Learning

 Credits 6

-EDUC-572 : Early Childhood Development
+EDUC-572: Early Childhood Development

 Credits 3

 This course is an overview of early childhood and adolescent development designed for K-12 licensure and masters candidates.
 The cognitive, social/ emotional, and physical domains will be studied in relation to planning, implementing, and assessing developmentally appropriate K-12 curriculum.
 Research will focus on the work of theorists who have shaped current child development educational theory.
-Existing developmental expectancies as well as individual differences and diversity issues will be examined throughout the course.
+Existing developmental expectancies as well as individual differences will be examined throughout the course.

-EDUC-574 : Foundations of Literacy
+EDUC-574: Foundations of Literacy

 Credits 3